The Futhark type checker is not very smart, and in some cases is very conservative in how it tracks the sizes of arrays. For example:

 def B = [1,2,3] ++ [4,5,6] :> i32

-Shape coercions are checked dynamically, and the program will fail at run-time if the actual shape does not match the expected shape.
+Size coercions are checked dynamically, and the program will fail at run-time if the actual size does not match the expected size.
 The rank or element type of the array may not change - only the specific dimensions, and they must be identical at run-time.